Sadzurami/recaptcha-v2-solver/README.md

 Rotation on each request also does not make sense when solving captchas.

+**A few words about proxy services**

+Even if you use mobile or resedent proxies, there is no guarantee that you will receive the maximum trust from the captcha.
+Certain subnets may be blacklisted by the captcha provider.
+You should check several different services and countries, and if possible exclude RU IP's, as they have a maximum score of 0.7.

 ## Other

 This is a paid app.
 You can access it using the contacts below.